Spinning a web of connections in our lives!

 I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my Masters of Education in Curriculum & Instruction at the University of Victoria, BC.

 I have been involved in creative arts from childhood, teaching my first class at age 10 to children ages 4 - 7 years.
-Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have mental illness, Asperger's, M.S., acquired brain injury, or developmental differences.
+Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have chronic health conditions, acquired brain injury, or developmental differences.

 My art education began as the youngest in a family of artists.
 Growing up in a house abundant in supplies and art books, complete with a mother who has a degree in Art Education, my appreciation, and adoption of the arts became second nature.
 My education continued with private classes and workshops, including courses at the Victoria College of Art and a variety of performing arts techniques such as Playback Theatre, Headlines Theatre's POWER PLAY training program and Pochinko Baby Clown.